nestybox/sysbox/README.md

 sudo rmmod shiftfs
 ```

-## Sysvisor Testing
+## Sysboxd Testing

-The Sysvisor test suite is made up of the following:
+The Sysboxd test suite is made up of the following:

-* sysvisor-mgr unit tests
+* sysbox-mgr unit tests
-* sysvisor-fs unit tests
+* sysbox-fs unit tests
-* sysvisor-runc unit and integration tests
+* sysbox-runc unit and integration tests
-* sysvisor integration tests (these test sysvisor runc, mgr, and fs together).
+* Sysboxd integration tests (these test all components together)

 ### Running the entire suite

-To run the entire Sysvisor test suite:
+To run the entire Sysboxd test suite:

 ```
 $ make test